gkralik/php7-sapnwrfc/docs/api.md

      * Lookup a RFC function and return a FunctionEntry object.
      *
      * @param string $functionName Name of the function.
+     * @return FunctionEntry A FunctionEntry class for the RFC function.
      * @throws FunctionCallException if the lookup fails or an error is
      *                               returned during parameter parsing.
      */